MediaCrush/mediacrush.github.io/_posts/2013-07-19-GifQuick-for-users.md

 is pretty bad.
 In the 28 years since GIF was created, we've made huge strides in video compression.
 So, in order to give you gifs faster, we convert them to videos.
 Pretty neat, huh?

-Not only are we super fast for gifs, we've put a huge pipe on our beefy servers, and we run PNG and JPG files through lossless compression to serve them faster, too.
+Not only are we super fast for gifs, we've invested in powerful servers and a ton of bandwidth*, and we run PNG and JPG files through lossless compression to serve them faster, too.
 We also do a lot of things that you might like that are unrelated to our images:

 * You can use our site totally anonymously
 * All connections to [https://gifquick.net](https://gifquick.net) are encrypted